python-botogram/botogram/docs/api/telegram.rst

       a notification on the client side (yes by default).

       :param str path: The path to the voice message
+      :param str caption: A caption for the voice message.
       :param int duration: The message duration, in seconds
       :param int reply_to: The ID of the :py:class:`~botogram.Message` this one is replying to
       :param object attach: An extra thing to attach to the message.